tjenkinson/shipyard-project.com/site/content/docs/quickstart.md

 Start a Shipyard CLI container:

-`docker run -ti --rm shipyard/shipyard-cli`
+`docker run -ti -v /Users/<username>/.boot2docker:/b2d --rm shipyard/shipyard-cli`

 Use `shipyard login` to login to your controller.
 Use http://<your-shipyard-ip>:8080 for the host, "admin" for the username and "shipyard" for the password.